abhidesikan/madras-medley/content/book-reviews/bitcoins-blockchain.md

 ---
-title: "The Basics of Bitcoins and Blockchains: An Introduction to Cryptocurrencies and the Technology that Powers Them by Antony Lewis"
+title: "The Basics of Bitcoins and Blockchains: An Introduction to Cryptocurrencies and the Technology that Powers Them by Antony Lewis - Review by Abhishek Desikan"
 date: 2021-05-20T18:42:26-08:00
 draft: false
 ---